 Pizza driver homepage

-Most people don't think twice when they tip a wait-person 15% or 20%.
-However, when it's a pizza delivery driver, the tendency is to hold back a little.
+Most people don't think twice when they tip a waiter or waitress 15% or 20%.
+When they see a pizza delivery driver, though, the tendency is to hold back a little.
 There is a widespread idea that delivery drivers don't work as hard or are less needy.
 Unfortunately, that's a mistaken view.
 This page will compare both jobs point-by-point.
 Upon comparison, it should be obvious that drivers ought to receive no less in the amount of tip.
-To make this comparison as fair as possible, I will use a wait-person and a delivery driver from the same pizza restaurant.
+To make this comparison as fair as possible, I will use a waitress and a delivery driver from the same pizza restaurant.

-There are three tables below.
+There are three tables.
 The first compares the regular duties of both jobs.
 The second compares the dynamics of each job.
 And the third compares the rate of pay.

 General duties